chegojs/chego-firebase/README.md

 ```

 ## Usage
-All you need to do to ensure that your queries are served by Google Firebase, simply create a new Chego object using the `firebaseDriver` and configuration object.
+All you need to do to ensure that your queries are served by Google Firebase, simply create a new Chego object using the `chegoFirebase` and configuration object.

 ```
 const { newChego } = require("@chego/chego");
-const { firebaseDriver } = require("@chego/chego-firebase");
+const { chegoFirebase } = require("@chego/chego-firebase");
-const chego = newChego(firebaseDriver, {
+const chego = newChego(chegoFirebase, {
     apiKey: "xxxxxxxxxxxxxxxxxxxx",
     authDomain: "some-domain.firebaseapp.com",
     databaseURL: "https://some-domain.firebaseio.com",